Cabinet of Eswatini

 The Cabinet of Eswatini is the most senior level of the executive branch of the Government of Eswatini.
 It is composed of the Prime Minister, the Deputy Prime Minister and the Ministers.
-Ministers are appointed by the king on the advice of the prime minister.
-All cabinet members are required to be members of parliament.
+Ministers are appointed by the king based on the recommendations of the prime minister.
+All cabinet members must be members of parliament.

 Composition

-Former Prime Minister Ambrose Mandvulo Dlamini announced his cabinet on 2 November 2018.
-They were all sworn in on 6 November.
+On 13 November 2023, Prime Minister Russell Dlamini announced his cabinet.